 - avoiding large ones with dull-looking skin because they usually have large seeds and stringy flesh

-- use the zucchini in cooking and freeze the cooked thing (e.g., you can freeze zucchini bread)
+- double or triple the portion and freeze the leftovers (e.g., you can freeze zucchini bread)

-- bake something like zucchini bread, which usually disappears in hours (here’s how to store zucchini bread)
+- bake something that’ll disappear in hours, for instance, zucchini bread (here’s how to store zucchini bread) or zucchini muffins

 How To Store Zucchini

-Therefore, I suggest either the crisper drawer or keeping the veggie near the door.
+Because of that, I suggest going with the veggie drawer or keeping the squash near the door.
 Both places tend to be a bit warmer, so either fits the bill.

-Storing zucchini at below 41°F (or 5°C) can cause chilling injury that shortens veggie’s shelf life ([HORT]).
-Because of that, choosing the warmest place in the fridge is actually important.
+Storing zucchini below 41°F (or 5°C) can cause chilling injury that shortens the veggie’s shelf life, so choosing a slightly warmer place in the fridge is actually important.

-Humidity is next in line.
-Zucchinis prefer high relative humidity, which is why the veggie drawer is the perfect place for them.
+Zucchinis prefer high relative humidity, which is why the crisper is the perfect storage spot for them.

-If there’s no space in yours, store them in a perforated bag.
-That allows air circulation but also traps some of the moisture.
+If there’s no space in yours, store them in a perforated bag, or leave a resealable bag half open.
+That allows air circulation but also traps some moisture, keeping the humidity high.

 Discard zucchini that:

-- Has lots of rotten spots.
-You can cut off a few small rotten spots or blemishes, that’s for sure, but if the decay is taking over, let the veggie go.
+- Has large rotten spots.
+You can cut off a few minor bad spots or blemishes, that’s for sure, but if the decay is taking over, let the veggie go.

 - Is shriveled, soft, mushy, or has wrinkled skin.
 All of those are symptoms of the zucchini being old and losing most of its water.
 If the veggie gets to this point, it’s no good.

-- Is pre-cut and moldy.
-If you notice mold or any funny business going in the container, discard all of its contents.
-Do it even if there’s only one moldy cube and the rest seems to be fine.
+- Are moldy.
+If you notice mold or any other funny business going in an airtight container with cut or cooked zucchini, discard all of its contents.
+That stays true even if there’s only one moldy cube and the rest seems fine.

 - Is pre-cut and sits in the fridge for more than five days.
-That zucchini might still be okay to eat, but you never know, and it’s better to be safe than sorry.
+That zucchini might still be okay to eat, but you never know.
+Better safe than sorry.

-Those zucchinis were harvested late, when the fruit has already matured, and aren’t that great quality-wise.
-But they are still edible.
+Zucchinis with dull skin, large seeds, and stringy inner flesh were harvested late, when the fruit had already matured.
+These aren’t that great quality-wise, but they are still edible.

-Whether you’re going to use them or discard them is up to you.
-They don’t taste that good, and that might bother you (or not).
+Whether you use them or discard them is up to you.
+Those zucchinis don’t taste that good, which might bother you (or not).

-If you’re okay with the zucchini tasting okay-ish, experiment with those zucchinis and see how that goes.
-If the recipe doesn’t rely on the taste of zucchini, it might turn out quite alright.
+But if you’re okay with the zucchini tasting okay-ish, feel free to use it in a recipe that doesn’t rely on the veggie for its taste (i.e., something other than creamy zucchini soup).
+It might turn out quite alright.

-Alternatively, you can cut out the stringy flesh and the seeds in the middle, and use the rest.
-What’s leftover won’t look pretty, but you’ll get the most out of what you’ve got.
+Alternatively, you can cut out the stringy flesh and the seeds in the middle and use the rest.
+What’s left won’t look pretty, but you’ll get the most out of what you’ve got.